sxweetlollipop2912/sxweetlollipop2912/README.md

 ## I'm Ly Nguyễn.
 Hi there~

 - 🌱 I am currently a 2nd-year student in bachelor program at University of Science VNU-HCM, majoring in Computer Science.
-- 📚 I am young and huuungry to contribute, so if you think I'm up to the task, do reach out!
+- 📚 I am young and I love to contribute, so if you think I'm up to the task, do reach out!
 - 🎶 My hobbies are coding, playing piano, spending time on stuff I don't need to spend time on.
 <br>
 My stats: